tuomasth/TSPsolver_v26-3-2025/README.md

 Recommended Java JDK version: 17.0.12 or newer.

 This TSPsolver is an updated version of "https://github.com/tuomasth/TSPsolver_v14-3-2017".
+When "save" says that the directory "will be the Jar file directory", it might mean the "home" directory on Linux.

  F2 NNH:                   Nearest neighbour as the simplest heuristic there exists.